ckmahoney/raudio/README.md

 An additive synthesizer for expressive music.

+## About

 This is a synth designed specifically for Monic Theory and is intended to be applied in non-real time to render monic playbooks as audio files.

+The application currently accepts Monic playbooks as input.
+(See [test-druidic-score.json](src/demo/test-druidic-score.json)).

 As Monic Theory is a superset of MIDI, `raudio` is also capable rendering any MIDI composition.

-As of today (May 25 2024) this application only accepts Monic playbooks as input.
-(See [test-druidic-score.json](src/demo/test-druidic-score.json)).

-`raudio` does not currently accept MIDI as input.
-It does support inline syn-midi (a lightweight MIDI alternative), so it *could* accept MIDI as input if that is important to you.
+`raudio` supports inline syn-midi (a lightweight MIDI alternative).
+It does not accept .mid files, but it *could* accept .mid as input if that is important to you.

 This project has a few goals.
 It also has some explicit no-gos of conventional audio tasks.
+It also features demos!

 ## Demos

-Some code herein writes to an `audio/demo` directory.
+Some code writes audio files to the `audio/demo` directory.
 This is intended to represent applied music.
-Music which many people consider `"good"`, but described using this application's data.
+Music which many people consider `"good"`.

 Current demos:
   - [Percussion synths](src/demo/beat.rs)